Bhupesh-V/Bhupesh-V.github.io/_posts/2020-10-11-story-behind-my-first-ever-pull-request.md

 I still have a lot to learn.
 I will be sharing what new things I do right here on my blog or on my [twitter](https://twitter.com/bhupeshimself).

-Anyways "Who did you feel when you made that first PR?, A faster beating of heart 💓, No ?"
+Anyways "How did you feel when you made that first PR?, A faster beating of heart 💓, No ?"

 ![jerry-quick-heartbeat](https://media1.tenor.com/images/75092f912fdab0e8e83cac21d6e9439c/tenor.gif?itemid=7839058)